solana-labs/solana-web3.js/packages/rpc-spec/README.md

 ### `RpcResponse`

-An object that represents the response from a JSON RPC server.
-It contains two asynchronous methods that can be used to access the response data:
+A type that represents the response from a JSON RPC server.
+This could be any sort of data which is why `RpcResponse` defaults to `unknown`.
+You may use a type parameter to specify the shape of the response — e.g. `RpcResponse<{ result: number }>`.

--   `await response.json()`: Returns the data as a JSON object.
--   `await response.text()`: Returns the data, unparsed, as a JSON string.

-This allows the `RpcApi` to decide whether they want the parsed JSON object or the raw JSON string.
-Ultimately, the `json` method will be used by the `Rpc` to provide the final response to the caller.

 ### `RpcResponseTransformer`